vapoursynth/vapoursynth/doc/functions/video/resize.rst

    specify the input colorspace parameters yourself.
 Note: 2 means "unspecified" according to the ITU-T recommendation.

+   Resizing is performed per-field for interlaced images, as indicated by the *_FieldBased* frame property.
+Source filters may sometimes mark progressive video as interlaced, which can result in sub-optimal resampling quality unless *_FieldBased* is cleared.

    *clip*:

       Accepts all kinds of input.